dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson1_guide.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about functions, domain, and range in a way that's engaging and understandable.
+This guide provides everything you need to know about functions, domain, and range in a way that's engaging and understandable.
 Each section includes:
 - Clear explanations with everyday language
-- Real-world examples your teen will relate to
+- Real-world examples your will relate to
 - Step-by-step instructions for activities
 - Questions to check understanding